mikisvaz/rbbt/index.md

 * Resource management with cross-application sharing, claiming production, updating, versioning, etc
-* Transparent out of the box top-of-the-line performance with no loading time across all functionalities thanks to automatic database generation using a dozen different database approaches ranging from key-value stores and B-trees to sorted fixed-width indices with binary search support for point and range based queries
+* Transparent out of the box top-of-the-line performance with no loading time across all functionalities owing to automatic database generation using a dozen different database backends ranging from key-value stores and B-trees to sorted fixed-width indices with binary search support for point and range based queries, with support for sharding, indexing, etc
-* Workflow definition and enactment, with map-reduce, streaming, cross-workflow/cross-host dependencies, incremental/intelligent updates, orthogonal command-line/web-page/REST/SOAP/API access automatically supported, extensible web templating
+* Workflow definition and enactment, with map-reduce, streaming, cross-workflow/cross-host dependencies for functionality syndication across departments/institutions, incremental/intelligent updates, orthogonal command-line/web-page/REST/SOAP/API access automatically provided, extensible web templating, etc
 * Full-blown templating engine for HTML/CSS/javascript based on HAML/SASS-Compass/JQuery, with a plugin approach to functionality integration and a state-of-the-art semantic-based live report generation